 As part of another exercise, we started to compare firms' responses about the sector and the region they operate in as well as their annual turnover and employment to official administrative data.
 Survey responses about region, sales, and employment are broadly in line with the information included in the alternative data source.
-When it comes to the sectoral classification, the differences between survey responses and the administrative data were larger.12) While it is widely known that survey data are subject to some measurement errors, one possible reason for the differences could also be the fact that our sampling framework is lagging two years behind the survey data.
-Besides, definitions used by public institutions to construct administrative data-sets - even definitions of presumably simple concepts such as employment or location - do not always correspond to business reality that is often very rich and complex.
+When it comes to the sectoral classification, the differences between survey responses and the administrative data were larger.
+While it is widely known that survey data are subject to some measurement errors, one possible reason for the differences could also be the fact that our sampling framework is lagging two years behind the survey data.
+Besides, definitions used by public institutions to construct administrative datasets - even definitions of presumably simple concepts such as employment or location - do not always correspond to business reality that is often very rich and complex.
 Discrepancies can arise, e.g. if respondents filling out the questionnaire have a different business unit in mind than the one captured by the administrative data.
 This may happen if two or even more business units are officially regarded as separate entities, but in practice they operate as one company.
-Now and again, survey respondents may also have limited knowledge about the issues we try to address in
+Now and again, survey respondents may also have limited knowledge about the issues we try to address in the BOP-F survey.
+While we inform participants that they can respond to questions to the best of their knowledge, we also allow participants to interrupt the survey and come back to it at their convenience.
+This measure was introduced with a view to facilitate providing correct answers, e.g. by requesting information from other parts of the business or teams.
+In general, however, we target senior managers of the companies and monitor closely who answers the survey.
+This helps to ensure that people with the best knowledge about the company fill out the questionnaire.
+Both information about the interruptions and the position of respondents in the company are included in the BOP-F dataset.

-The matching tables were created on the basis of the RDSC Record Linkage (for more information see Gabor-Toth and Schild (2021))
+11 The matching tables were created on the basis of the RDSC Record Linkage (for more information see Gabor-Toth and Schild (2021))

-Please note that even with any two administrative data, a discrepancy in the economic sector information, e.g. due to different measurement concepts, is not unusual.
+12 Please note that even with any two administrative data, a discrepancy in the economic sector information, e.g. due to different measurement concepts, is not unusual.